Voices of Youth Count

 - The roles of federal policies and programs in enabling communities and service providers to address their needs

-The first report of the project—Missed Opportunities: Youth Homelessness in America—revealed that one in 10 young adults between the ages of 18 and 25 and at least one in 30 adolescents between age ages of 13 and 17 experience some form of homelessness over the course of a year.
+The project’s first report—Missed Opportunities: Youth Homelessness in America—revealed that one in 10 young adults between the ages of 18 and 25 and at least one in 30 adolescents between age ages of 13 and 17 experience some form of homelessness over the course of a year.
 (See the November 15, 2017 press release.)
 The project’s second brief, LGBTQ Youth Homelessness in America, found that LGBTQ youth experienced homelessness at more than twice the rate as their peers, and that they were more likely to experience adversities both before and during homelessness.
-(See April 25, 2017 press release.)
+(See April 25, 2018 press release.)
+The project’s third brief, Pregnant and Parenting Youth Experiencing Homelessness in America, estimates that as many as 1.1 million children have a young parent who experienced homelessness during the past year.
+(See May 10, 2018 press release.)